Peter Dovbush

 Complex Var.
 Elliptic Equ.
 56(5), 417‐421, (2011) DOI

-In Cn\mathbf{C}^{n} we give an extension of the Lindelöf‐Gehring–Lohwater theorem involving two paths.
+In Cn\mathbb{C}^{n} we give an extension of the Lindelöf‐Gehring–Lohwater theorem involving two paths.
 A classical theorem of Lindelöf asserts that if ff is a function analytic and bounded in the unit disc UU which has the asymptotic value LL at a point ξU\xi\in \partial U then it has the angular limit LL at ξ\xi.
 Later Lehto and Virtanen proved that a normal function ff has at most one asymptotic value at any given point ξU\xi\in \partial U. Subsequently, the hypothesis of the existence of an asymptotic value has been weakend by Gehring and Lohwater.
 In this paper we extend their results to the higher dimensional case.

 Boundary behaviour of Bloch functions and normal functions